Time series learning in a many-body Rydberg system with emergent collective amplification: Results

 The dilute vapour of laser-driven Rydberg atoms is modelled as \(N\) identical two-level systems with ground \(|g\rangle\) and Rydberg \(|e\rangle\) states (see Methods).
 The atoms are driven with Rabi frequency $\Omega$ and detuning $\Delta$, while dissipation enters through spontaneous emission with rate $\gamma$ and dephasing with rate $\gamma_\mathrm{d}$.
 The interaction between the atoms in the Rydberg state is modelled as an all-to-all energy shift term in the Hamiltonian, i.e. $H_\mathrm{int}=\frac{V}{N-1}\sum_{j< k}\dyad{e}{e}_j \dyad{e}{e}_k$.
 In the thermodynamic limit, the dynamics is described by the mean-field equations of motion for the average population $n(t)=\frac{1}{N}\sum_{j=1}^N\ev*{\dyad{e}_j}$ and optical coherence $q(t)=\frac{1}{N}\sum_{j=1}^N\ev*{\dyad{e}{g}_j}$.
 Since in a dilute vapour at room temperature $\gamma_\mathrm{d}$ typically exceeds $\gamma$ and $\Omega$, the coherence relaxes on a much shorter timescale $(\dot q\gg \dot n)$, justifying its adiabatic elimination (see Methods).
 Therefore, the dynamics is well described by an equation for the average Rydberg population alone.
 This reads

 where we have defined the combined dissipation rate $\Gamma=\tfrac12(\gamma+\gamma_{\mathrm d})$.
 This nonlinear differential equation captures the interplay of coherent driving, interactions, dephasing, and spontaneous emission.
-Depending on the parameter values, the model displays one or two stable solutions for the steady-state Rydberg density $n_\mathrm{ss}$, which are shown in Fig.~\ref{fig:meanfield-and-response} (a).
+Depending on the parameter values, the model displays one or two stable solutions for the steady-state Rydberg density $n_\mathrm{ss}$, which are shown in Fig.~\ref{fig:meanfield-and-response}(a).

 In the experiment, the input signal is encoded by modulating the Rabi frequency.
 The system operates in a regime characterized by the EIT spectrum curves shown in Fig.~\ref{fig:prediction}(i), in which a more pronounced hysteresis is observed for larger Rabi frequencies.
 We find that the mean-field model displays a similar response in the stationary Rydberg density $n_\mathrm{ss}$ when operating at Rabi frequencies around the lower critical point at which the bistable region emerges.
 This is illustrated in Fig.~\ref{fig:meanfield-and-response}(b), in which we show the stationary Rydberg densities along the maximum and minimum Rabi frequencies used in the learning protocol.
 In this region, collective effects result in a strong nonlinear response near the boundaries of the bistable regime, as well as hysteresis.
-In the presence of thermal fluctuations and noise, the strong nonlinearity leads to an increased signal-to-noise ratio (SNR) of the system within the shadowed gray region of Fig.~\ref{fig:meanfield-and-response}(b).
-In the experiment, this increased SNR is reflected by the increased peak-to-peak value from Fig.~\ref{fig:prediction}(b) to Fig.~\ref{fig:prediction}(d).
+This strong nonlinearity enhances the system's gain within the shaded region of Fig.~\ref{fig:meanfield-and-response}(b), which, in the presence of thermal fluctuations and noise, improves the effective signal quality.
+In the experiment, this enhancement is reflected by the increased peak-to-peak value from Fig.~\ref{fig:prediction}(b) to Fig.~\ref{fig:prediction}(d) (see also Methods).